 A Bike Box is an extension of the Bike Lane located at signalized intersection that allows bicycles to reposition themselves in front of motorized vehicles during the stop phase of a traffic light.
 The City plans on installing Bike Boxes at 3 locations in 2013.

 • Minimizes conflicts with right turning vehicles

 • Allows cyclist to position themselves for a left turn

 • Improves visibility of cyclists

 • Minimizes vehicle encroachment into the crosswalk

-• Allows a group of cyclists to clear an intersection at the same time
+• Allows cyclists to clear an intersection as a group